Koed00/django-q/docs/cluster.rst

 - Signal that we have stopped

 .. warning::
-    If you force the cluster to terminate before the stop procedure has completed, you can lose tasks or results still being held in the queues.
+    If you force the cluster to terminate before the stop procedure has completed, you can lose tasks or results still being held in memory.
+    You can manage the amount of tasks in a clusters memory by setting the :ref:`queue_limit`.

 Reference
 ---------